Subscribe to Africa Media. Our blogs will feature latest insights into how to become a media expert.

-The equivalent of USD 2,650 per month is requested from all applicants.In addition, applicants will be responsible to cover any additional bank charges or transfer commissions to third parties (e.g. paypal) associated with payments.
+The equivalent of USD 2,650 per month is requested from all applicants.In addition, applicants will be responsible to cover any additional bank charges or transfer commissions to third parties (e.g. 4% to paypal) associated with payments.

 What business training will I receive?

 The concept of the program is that you learn not only to fine tune your skills in the field, but also what you need to start doing to become a successful independent new-age, travel or wildlife photographer.

 Attendees will be asked to stay for a minimum of one month and maximum of two months (shorter or longer stays will be considered if special motivation is given).

 Your home for the duration of the course will be in the beautiful town of Mossel Bay.
 Mossel Bay is located 400 kilometres east of Cape Town, and 400 km west of Port Elizabeth.
 You will be staying at the Oceans Campus (www.oceans-campus.com), which can accommodate students.

 I am not a SCUBA diver but I see there is some Underwater work- can I still apply?

 Yes, the wildlife and travel program is designed to accommodate media students who are passionate about environmental media, both above and below water and you need not be able to SCUBA dive as we do the UW shoots using free-diving/snorkelling equipment.
 Should you wish to learn how to dive then you can join a course with PADI instructors on campus.

 Do I need to bring my own photographic equipment or gear?

 In terms of photographic gear, students usually bring their own camera and tripod.
 There are lenses supplied by Africa Media for tutorial work only.
 An additional charge is requested to cover the rental of any ‘top-end” gear students would like to rent/use. (see”cost of course”)